Schedule Revenue Over Time In Salesforce

-This produces the Expected Schedule Amount of $9,167.
+Consequently, this produces the Expected Schedule Amount of $9,167.
 That’s the total amount Jim can expect to achieve from scheduled revenues in April.

 The result is that salespeople and managers can easily see whether there is enough committed and pipeline scheduled revenue to meet quota.

-Looks like Jim has some work to do to hit his target!
+It looks like Jim has some work to do to hit his target!